Visit Highlands, NC

-If shopping or golf is not of interest to you, take advantage of our wonderful outdoor living room surrounded by mountain peaks, tranquil lakes, roaring waterfalls and swift mountain streams to find things to do.
+Take advantage of our wonderful outdoor living room surrounded by mountain peaks, tranquil lakes, roaring waterfalls and swift mountain streams to find things to do.
 See the back roads by bike.
 Enjoy the lakes by canoe.
 Hike the peaks and waterfalls and forge the streams with a fishing rod.
-Come enjoy nature at its finest.
-You are sure not to run out of things to do, not matter your interests.

 Appalachian ATV Adventures

 Explore the forest with guides on a fun to ride Polaris Magnum 325 4-wheeler equipped with automatic transmission.
 Included is a picnic lunch.
 Call ATV TO GO or visit www.atvtogo.com

 Canoes and/or mountain bikes can be rented from Adventure Depot.